JulianLouis11/Implementing-a-Help-Desk-Ticketing-System-osTicket-using-Azure-Virtual-Machines-/README.md

 This technology implementation outlines the post installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Description</h2>
 This project consists of a simple use of OsTicket & its different configurations of what was used & learned throughout this lab using Microsoft Azure.
-The need for roles was created in order to assign to agents, also departments were configured to create different responsibilities for agents within certain teams.
-SLA plans were made for upcoming tickets to assign severities from A to C for prioritizing tickets to agents.
-Help topics and tickets were made to have a better understanding of requirements to help out end users.
+Roles were made for the project, so agents may be assigned to departments to have responsibilities for particular teams.
+SLAs helped with upcoming tickets for the severities of a business impact level from A to C. Help topics were then made, along with business tickets, to understand the requirements for issues of end users throughout this project lab.
 - ###

 <h2>Environments and Technologies Used</h2>